Access4Learning/sif3-framework-java/SIF3InfraREST/README.md

 ##Version from MM DD, 2016: v0.10.0 - Various changes
 - Some small bug fixes in relation to external security services.
 - Added new parameter called customResponseParams to ALL provider side interface methods. *THIS WILL BREAK YOUR CODE.*
 - There is a very easy change to your code to fix the compile errors.
 See Relaese_Notes_v0.10.0.txt in the release/v0.10.0 directory.
+- Fixed a bug in BASIC authorization method where the text put into the XML was not capitalised as defined in the SIF3.0.1 - 3.2 specifications.
 - Implemented function service providers
 - Implemented function service consumers
 - Implemented binding of SIF objects (e.g. jobs) to a specific consumer (curruntly only supported in functional services)